 All new student registrations are by appointment only.
 We have found that this is necessary to provide you with the highest level of service.

 Students who have studied with us before but are not enrolled for the current quarter must make a registration appointment to re-register.

 Full payment is due at registration.
 We accept cash, checks, Visa, MasterCard, American Express and Discover.
-If payment is not made, student will be dropped immediately.
 In case of financial hardship, one half of the payment due may be paid at registration, with the balance due by the fifth lesson or class (third lesson or class for Summer Quarter).
 There is a $15 check return fee.